MOTS-c

 | Dosage | 10mg, 40mg |

-All our research peptides are manufactured using a lyophilization (freeze-drying) process.
+All products from House of Compounds are manufactured using a lyophilization (freeze-drying) process.
 This method is designed to maintain product integrity and allows vials to remain stable during shipping for approximately 3–4 months.

 Once a vial is reconstituted with bacteriostatic water, it should be stored in the refrigerator to help maintain stability.
 Under these conditions, reconstituted material is generally considered stable for up to 30 days.